 It is mandatory in many countries, and in many international companies, to carry out a dust explosion risk analysis of an industrial process.
 Dust explosions happen and are very destructive, avoiding or mitigating them is necessary to operate safely a process handling bulk solids.

-The risk of dust explosion
+The risk of dust explosion is the

-presence of an ignition source susceptible to ignite the
+ignition source susceptible to ignite the powder.

-Higher probabilities may lead
+Higher probabilities may lead to

-to specific measures to manage the risk.
+specific measures to manage the risk.